 A dry powder fire extinguisher is identifiable from other types by the blue band on the upper half of the canister covering less than 5% of the total surface.
 The rest of the surface of the unit is bright signal red, the same as other types.
 A pressure gauge will be present towards the top of the unit, near the trigger and nozzle.
 There will always be a nozzle to direct the extinguishing agent, but larger models (usually any with a weight of 3kg or more) will come equipped with a hose to allow better control over the direction of the dry powder.

 Most dry powder canisters come in three different sizes – 1kg, 2kg and 6kg, although 12kg is also available.
 The size of the canister is dependent on the fire risk in the area in which it is installed.

 Smaller models are ideal for the home and small offices or workshops, or even cars.
 This type of extinguisher is also suitable for storing in colder environments such as garages or outhouses, as they are capable of operating between the temperatures of -30°C and 60°C.

 These types of extinguishers are filled with an inert chemical powder and pressurized by a gas (usually nitrogen).
 Different powders can be used, most commonly Monoammonium phosphate or Sodium bicarbonate.
 The powder works on release through a chemical reaction with the fire, which causes the particles to expand, inhibiting the combustion and eliminating the oxygen, causing the fire to die.

-Using a dry powder fire extinguisher requires some skill as the technique is different to using some other types of extinguisher, and individuals should always be trained in using one if the extinguishers are present.
+Using a dry powder fire extinguisher requires some skill as the technique is different from using some other types of extinguishers, and individuals should always be trained in using one if the extinguishers are present.

 For fires involving liquids in containers or spilled liquids, the nozzle needs to be directed at the near edge of the fire, and a rapid sweeping motion of the nozzle applied gradually towards the far edge.